Introduction#

 Singularity with GPUs#

-Use the --nv flag to singularity run/exec/shell commands.
-Naturally, you should be on a node that has a GPU, in an interactive job.
+Add the --nv flag to singularity run / exec / shell commands for the container to be able to access NVidia GPU hardware.
+Naturally, your job should be on a node that has a GPU to use GPUs .
+Check out our Running Jobs documentation to find out which partitions have the GPU hardware.
 NVIDIA provides many pre-built Docker and Singularity container images on their GPU cloud , together with instructions on how to pull them and to run them.
 NVidia’s NGC Docker images should, as a rule, work on HPC machines with Singularity without any changes.

 Singularity with OpenScienceGrid CVMFS#